influxdata/influxdb-client-js/examples/README.md

 # InfluxDB Client Examples

-This directory contains javascript and typescript examples for node.js and browser environments.
+This directory contains javascript and typescript examples for node.js, browser, and deno.

 - Node.js examples
   - Prerequisites